 “She’s just the epitome of a redneck girl who ain’t into wine and beer or tequila,” Emerick recalls to Country Weekly of their inspiration for the song.
 “It’s not strong enough for her.
 She didn’t do anything but sip on whiskey … We wanted to make her sound like a really good-looking gal who’s also kind of rough — but not some slobbering binge drinker!”

-With lines like “She ain’t into wine and roses / Beer just makes her turn up her nose / And, she can’t stand the thought of sippin’ champagne / No Cuervo Gold Margaritas / Just ain’t enough good burn in tequila / She needs somethin’ with a little more edge and a little more pain / She’s my little Whiskey Girl,’ the accompanying video was appropriately shot in a bar, with WWE star Amy Weber making a guest appearance.
+The tune features lines like, “She ain’t into wine and roses / Beer just makes her turn up her nose / And she can’t stand the thought of sippin’ champagne / No Cuervo Gold Margaritas / Just ain’t enough good burn in tequila / She needs somethin’ with a little more edge and a little more pain / She’s my little Whiskey Girl,” and the accompanying video was appropriately shot in a bar, with WWE star Amy Weber making a guest appearance.

-‘Whiskey Girl’ was included in Keith’s double-disc ’35 Biggest Hits’ album, which was released in 2008.
+“Whiskey Girl” was included on Keith’s double-disc 35 Biggest Hits album, which was released in 2008.
 It remains one of his favorite songs to perform live during his concerts.